MichaelC-Georgian/2FactorAuthenticationDemo/Readme.md

 <h3>dependancy setup</h3>

-**Step 2**: Install the library with "npm install @vonage/server-sdk" and the other dependancies with "npm install".
+**Step 2**: Change directories to your StarterCode ("cd StarterCode" from the "2FactorAuthenticationDemo" folder) and Install the library with "npm install @vonage/server-sdk" and the other dependancies with "npm install".